ron-dadon/formz/docs/formatting-parsing.md

 The value will be injected to the rendered field component as `rawValue`.

 <div class="alert alert-info">
-  <i class="fas fa-info-circle"></i> In most cases when you need to use <code>formatters</code> or <code>parsers</code>, you will need to implement both, so that Fromz can supply the currect value for your input and store the currect value for submission.
+  <i class="fas fa-info-circle"></i> In most cases when you need to use <code>formatters</code> or <code>parsers</code>, you will need to implement both, so that Fromz can supply the correct value for your input and store the correct value for submission.
 </div>